Membership & member profiles

 Ms. Michèle Stanners, Public Member

 Michèle Stanners was appointed to the Board of Governors in September 2017.
 Trained at the Harvard Kennedy School and MIT, Michèle leads an advisory practice specializing in growing the resilience of organizations and teams through community building, learning development, stakeholder engagement, and sustainable brand value creation.
-She is a Special Advisor to the Making Treaty 7 Cultural Society and having worked with organizations including Alberta Ballet, Crow’s Theatre, Honens and the Alberta College of Art and Design, she is sought out for her unique talent to embrace and leverage the power of diversity in response to complex cultural and operational challenges.
+She has served as a Special Advisor to the Making Treaty 7 Cultural Society and worked with organizations including Alberta Ballet, Crow’s Theatre, Honens and the Alberta College of Art and Design.
+She is sought out for her unique talent to embrace and leverage the power of diversity in response to complex cultural and operational challenges.

 Ms. Stanners’ current community involvement includes acting as a Director at Softrock Minerals Ltd., and as the Communications Chair for the Calgary Chapter of the International Women’s Forum.